Poppulo

 Internal communications expert Rachel Miller of AllThingsIC defines internal communications as “the way a company interacts with its people and they interact with it.”
 She goes on to add a tagline to that definition: “I think the purpose of internal communication is not telling people what to do.
 It is to create shared understanding and meaning.
 Only when this happens can employees work together towards a company’s goals.”

 And so, we come to the crux of it: a good internal communications strategy ensures everyone at an organization is aware of and aligned with the core purpose of an organization.
 In this way, organizations can rest assured that everyone is pulling in the same direction.
+Effective internal communication is also essential for conveying the overall business strategy from senior leaders to employees.
 There’s no confusion about strategy or objectives, all staff members, from board level right down to new hires, know what the company is about.

 Within that broad definition, there are myriad advantages of internal communications.
 A strong internal communications strategy will help an organization to: